Theresa wrote asking for help with a childhood rhyme that’s possibly of Russian or German origin:

 If anyone can help with this rhyme, please comment below.

 This article was posted on Thursday, January 31st, 2013 at 1:47 pm and is filed under Countries & Cultures, German, Germany, Languages, Lap Rhymes, Nursery Rhymes, Questions, Russia, Russian, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Can Anyone Help with a Rhyme that’s Possibly Russian or German?”